traefik/traefik/examples/acme/Docker_Acme.md

 ### Description

-To work fine, boulder needs domain name, with related IP and storage file.
-The shell script allows to check the environment before to launch the Docker environment with the rights parameters and to manage this environment.
+To work fine, boulder needs a domain name, with a related IP and storage file.
+The shell script allows to check the environment before launching the Docker environment with the rights parameters and to managing this environment.

 ### Use